22_09

 Journaling is a technique to bring happiness.
 Here is how it works:

 Sit in a quiet place, and take twenty to thirty minutes to think about what you expect your life to be one, five, or ten years from now.
 Visualize a future for yourself in which everything has turned out the way that you’ve wanted.
 You have tried your best, worked hard, and achieved all your goals.
-Now write down what you imagine.
-This writing exercise, in a sense, puts your optimistic ‘muscles’ into practice.
+Now, write down what you imagine.
+In a sense, this writing exercise puts your optimistic ‘muscles’ into practice.
 Even if thinking about the brightest future for yourself doesn’t come naturally at first, it may get there with time and training.
 Amazing things can come about as a result of writing.
-Also, researchers recommend a 20 minutes replay exercise.
+Also, researchers recommend a 20-minute replay exercise.
 He says writing for 20 minutes about a positive experience is a GREAT way to boost your happiness.
 I’ve told you many approaches to journaling, as I didn’t want you to limit what has worked for me only.
 Everyone is different, so you may prefer a different technique to express your thoughts and emotions.
 This journaling exercise aims to empty your head and help you see your thoughts and feelings from afar.
 Again, ten minutes of daily journaling will start to enhance the level of your clarity and bring a smile to your face.
 You become more focused and action-oriented since you can see clearly on paper and identify what matters and is worth ignoring.

 Inked Imagination